 - 1. Of the findings from the Children in Need Review, Improving the educational outcomes for Children in Need of help and protection and the detail contained within Help, protection, education. - 2.
-In our school, Mrs Sarah Cox and Mrs Jack Sexton will take responsibility in how we can, as a school, assist children who are potentially at greater risk of harm achieve their educational potential. - 3.
+In our school our Inclusion Manager will take responsibility in how we can, as a school, assist children who are potentially at greater risk of harm achieve their educational potential. - 3.
 As a Governing Body we will regularly scrutinise educational progress of children who are at greater risk of harm.

-18GUIDEBOOK FOR LOCAL PROTOCOLS TO SAFEGUARD OUR CHILDREN
+18 GUIDEBOOK FOR LOCAL PROTOCOLS TO SAFEGUARD OUR CHILDREN